-TABLE 5-3PEAK ONE-HOUR DURATION NOISE LEVELSTYPICAL OF CONSTRUCTION ON WATER
+TABLE 5-3.
+PEAK ONE-HOUR DURATION NOISE LEVELSTYPICAL OF CONSTRUCTION ON WATER

-Noise generated from the water-to-land HDD operation would be relatively constant for approximately 222 weeks, and at levels up to 89 dBA within 100 feet of the HDD equipment, would be slightly louder than typical construction noise levels (DOE 2007 as cited in DOE 2014).
+Noise generated from the water-to-land HDD operation would be relatively constant for approximately up to one field season (June 1to November 1), and at levels up to 89 dBA within 100 feet of the HDD equipment, would be slightly louder than typical construction noise levels (DOE 2007 as cited in DOE 2014).
 The HDD cofferdam location at each end of Lake Champlain would be approximately 400 feet from shore.
-Work at the cofferdam site would be restricted to daylight hours.
+Work at the cofferdam site would be restricted to daylight hours and if cofferdams are use, they would likely be in place up to three months (TDI-NE 2015).
 Construction equipment would be equipped with appropriate sound-muffling devices (i.e., original equipment manufacturer or better) and would be maintained in good operating condition at all times.